 - Wipe the residue away with a damp cloth

 - Use a water soaked cloth to do a final wipe of the cabinets.

 - Dry the cabinets completely to avoid wood rot.

 If you notice paint chips or discoloration on your painted cabinets it might be time to replace them.

 You might have laminate cabinets in your home.
 These kinds of cabinets are very popular as they are durable and cost less.
 They are quite easy to clean and maintain as well, which homeowners love.

-- Wipe the cabinet door with a damp cloth to remove any dust.
+- Wipe the cabinet door with a damp cloth to remove any dirt.

-- Spray the cabinet with your favourite all-purpose cleaner.
+- Spray the cabinet with your favorite all-purpose cleaner.

 - Wipe the cleaner off the cabinet.